TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Conclusion

-We identify the following limitations, which will be addressed as part of future work: \begin{itemize} \item The datasets used for pre-training consist primarily of EMG recordings from the forearm and wrist during gesture-related tasks.
+Future work will focus on the following limitations: \begin{itemize} \item The datasets used for pre-training consist primarily of EMG recordings from the forearm and wrist during gesture-related tasks.
 Data from additional body locations (e.g., lower-limb muscle groups) should be included to improve anatomical generalization. \item Both the pre-training and downstream datasets were collected in controlled laboratory environments.
-Additional research is needed to evaluate the robustness of the proposed FM under realistic conditions, such as data corrupted by motion artifacts or environmental noise. \item Further studies are required to assess the model’s generalization capabilities in zero-shot settings and to quantify the amount of labeled data needed to achieve strong performance on novel downstream tasks. \item Despite demonstrating, to the best of our knowledge, the first deployment of an FM for EMG processing on an ultra–low-power microcontroller, the inference time remains too high for seamless use in real-world applications.
-Future work should therefore focus on optimizing the network architecture to minimize the computation needed for inference.
-This could be achieved by doing an ablation study on reducing the sequence length, by adopting a cheaper attention mechanism~\cite{dimofte_2025_cerebro} or exploring more aggressive quantization techniques (e.g.: sub 8-bit \cite{dong_2023_packqvit}.
-More efficient architectures, such as state-space models (e.g., MAMBA \cite{gu_2024_mamba}, FEMBA \cite{tegon_2025_femba}), whose computational cost scales linearly with the context length, would also be worth exploring.
-Moreover, distributing the computation over multiple GAP9 nodes or deploying it on more powerful platforms such as Siracusa~\cite{prasad_2024_siracusa} is expected to yield substantial speed-ups.
+Additional research is needed to evaluate the robustness of the proposed FM under realistic conditions, such as data corrupted by motion artifacts or environmental noise. \item Further studies are required to assess the model’s generalization capabilities in zero-shot settings and to quantify the amount of labeled data needed to achieve strong performance on novel downstream tasks. \item Despite demonstrating the first deployment of an FM for EMG on an ultra–low-power MCU, the inference time is still too high for full real-time operation in low-latency closed loop applications.
+Future work will focus on optimizing the network architecture to minimize the computation needed for inference.
+This could be achieved by doing an ablation study on reducing the sequence length, by adopting a cheaper attention mechanism~\cite{dimofte_2025_cerebro}, by exploring more aggressive quantization techniques (e.g.: sub 8-bit \cite{dong_2023_packqvit}, and by evaluating state-space models \cite{gu_2024_mamba,tegon_2025_femba}, whose computational cost scales linearly with the context length.
+Also, distributing the computation over multiple GAP9 nodes or deploying it on more powerful platforms~\cite{prasad_2024_siracusa} would yield substantial speed-ups.

 \end{itemize}